Kevin Stevens: NHL career

 Stevens played a few games with the Penguins in the 1987–88 NHL season, then spent the 1988–89 NHL season jumping back and forth between the National Hockey League (NHL) and the Muskegon Lumberjacks of the International Hockey League (IHL).
 Starting with the 1989–90 NHL season, Stevens became one of the top left wingers and power forwards in the league.
-He had four consecutive seasons of at least 40 goals and 80 points from 1990–1994 and surpassed 50 goals and 100 points in 1991–92 and 1992–93.
+He had four consecutive seasons of at least 40 goals and 80 points from 1990 to 1994 and surpassed 50 goals and 100 points in 1991–92 and 1992–93.
 In the 1991–92 NHL season, Stevens scored 2 points more than Wayne Gretzky (then in his 13th season), becoming only the third person in NHL history to outscore Gretzky in the regular season, though he still finished second in points to teammate Mario Lemieux.
 His 123 points that year also set a record for the most points by an American-born player and a left wing in one season.
 The 55 goals he scored the following year tied him with Jimmy Carson for most goals in a single NHL season by a United States-born player.
 That record would stand for another 29 years before being broken by Auston Matthews on April 7, 2022.
 During the Pittsburgh Penguins' back-to-back Stanley Cup seasons of 1990–91 and 1991–92, Stevens was the only Penguin to play in every regular season and playoff game.
 He is also one of four NHL players to have accumulated more than 50 goals and at least 200 PIM in a season, the others are Keith Tkachuk, Brendan Shanahan and Gary Roberts.
 His 17 goals during the 1990–91 playoffs are tied for fourth all-time (only Jari Kurri and Reggie Leach with 19 and Joe Sakic with 18 have surpassed that mark).
 He scored 13 more in the 1991–92 postseason.

 On May 21, 1992, during game three of the Prince of Wales Conference final against the Boston Bruins, Stevens became the 25th player in NHL history to score three goals in a single playoff period.
 Scoring a hat trick in the first period, he would add one more goal before the end of the game.
 The Penguins swept the Bruins then swept the Chicago Blackhawks to win their second straight Stanley Cup.